iqm-finland/iqm-client/README.rst

    $ ./test

 Update the requirements.
-This is necessary when you add a new dependency or update an existing one in pyproject.toml.
+This is necessary when you add a new dependency or update an existing one in `pyproject.toml`.
 After this, any changes in the lockfile `requirements.txt` have to be committed.
-The script upgrades locked dependencies defined in pyproject.toml within the given version ranges.
+The script upgrades locked dependencies defined in `pyproject.toml` within the given version ranges.
 However, transitive dependencies are deliberately not upgraded automatically.

 .. code-block:: bash